 Many professionals consider the private sector to be the new frontier for helping services.
 Such services occur primarily in the form of employee assistance programs (EAPs) that are administered either within the employment setting or through a private contract with a counseling agency.
 These programs are occurring with increasing frequency in business, industry, governmental units, hospitals, and schools.
 Many EAPs focus on the treatment of substance abuse issues, whereas others have expanded services to include individual, couple, and family concerns.
 To make the workplace a psychologically healthy environment, EAPs also deal with counterproductive workplace behaviors and stress management issues.
 Some research has found a connection between work stress and infectious disease (Hewlett, 2001).
 An example of a counterproductive workplace behavior that you may see in employment settings has to do with workplace bullying or mistreatment such as verbal abuse or harassment, offensive conduct, or threatening or intimidating workplace sabotage.
-Because much of workplace bullying is insidious and often subtle, employers often do not have explicit policies to prevent or respond to such behaviors, and the employee takes his or her concerns to the clinician in the form of individual counseling.
+Because much of workplace bullying is insidious and often subtle, employees takes his or her concerns to the clinician in the form of individual counseling.